santb08/discord-midjourney-art-bot/README.md

 # Discord part
 1. Assign your user token to CLIENT_TOKEN variable from /utils/variables.js file. (https://www.androidauthority.com/get-discord-token-3149920/)
-2. Assign channel id with the bot (it can be DM or channel on your own server) to BOT_CHANNEL variable from /utils/variables.js file.
+2. Assign channel id with the bot (it can be DM or channel on your own server) to DISCORD_CHANNEL_ID variable from /utils/variables.js file.
 (The last part of any web link, like https://discord.com/channels/@me/101463260890005xxxx).
 101463260890005xxxx - channel id.

 # Google Drive part
 1. Create Google API project.